-The Committee on the Awards for Excellence in the Teaching of Classics at the College Level invites nominations for the 2014 APA Awards for Excellence in Teaching, in order to give special and public expression to the APA's commitment to honor and foster excellence in the teaching of the Classics.
-We welcome nominations of faculty teaching Classics in all sorts of departments, whether public or private, in large institutions or small.
+The Committee on the Awards for Excellence in the Teaching of Classics at the College Level invites nominations for the 2015 SCS Awards for Excellence in Teaching.
+In order to give special and public expression to the Society’s commitment to honor and foster excellence in the teaching of the Classics we welcome nominations of faculty teaching Classics in all sorts of departments, whether public or private, in large institutions or small.
 Please note carefully the deadlines and procedures described below.

 One to three awards for excellence in the teaching of the Classics will be given to college and university teachers from the United States and Canada.
-Thanks to a very generous gift to the APA’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose, the amounts to be awarded have been increased substantially.
-Each winner will receive a certificate of award and a cash prize of $500.
+Thanks to a very generous gift to the Society’s Gatekeeper to Gateway Campaign for the Future of Classics from Daniel and Joanna Rose each winner will receive a certificate of award and a cash prize of $500.
 In addition, each winner’s institution will receive $200 to purchase educational resources selected by the winner.
-The awards will be presented at the Plenary Session of the Annual Meeting in New Orleans, LA in January 2015.
+The awards will be presented at the Plenary Session of the Annual Meeting in San Francisco, CA in January 2016.

 Criteria: The following factors are considered in the selection process: (a) excellence in the teaching of Classics at the undergraduate or graduate level; (b) subject matter that is "classical" in the widest sense, i.e., Greek and Latin language, literature, culture, mythology, history, etymology; and (c) the design and successful implementation of new courses and programs.
-Winners of these awards must be members of the APA and have a minimum of three years of teaching experience prior to nomination.
+Winners of these awards must be members of the SCS and have a minimum of three years of teaching experience prior to nomination.
 By action of the SCS Board of Directors, only individuals may be considered for these awards.